Life with Derek: Production

-The first season was filmed on Sound Stages at Atlantic Studios Cooperative Sound Stage in Corner Brook, Newfoundland and Labrador.
-Seasons two through four were filmed in Toronto, Ontario.
+The first season was filmed on soundstages at Atlantic Studios Cooperative Sound Stage in Corner Brook.
+Seasons two through four were filmed in Toronto.

 Broadcast

 Original broadcast

 Life with Derek and another Canadian sitcom, Naturally, Sadie, were both added to Disney Channel in the United States in 2005.
 In June 2007, Naturally, Sadie was pulled from the channel, but Life with Derek was left on.
 Though many episodes were originally broadcast on Family in Canada, Disney often advertised the episodes as being new episodes.
-Life with Derek has not aired on the Disney Channel since January 2, 2010, but reruns continued to air on Family, Family CHRGD until September 2016, and VRAK.TV in Canada.
+Life with Derek has not aired on the Disney Channel since January 2, 2010, but reruns continued to air on Family and Family CHRGD until September 2016 (before returning to Family Channel in 2022 until the network's closure on October 23, 2025), and VRAK.TV in Canada.

 The first two seasons were added to CBC Gem on December 26, 2019.
 The remaining episodes were later added on February 14, 2020.
+In 2023, all four seasons were added to Roku TV.
+In 2024, all 4 seasons were made available on byutv.org and the BYUtv App.